CS3560-OOP-Programming/API_Music_Recommender/README.md

 - Garrison Gibson

 ## Setup
-1. Get API key from lost.fm
+1. Get API key from last.fm
 2. Clone repository: `git clone [URL]`
 4. Open in IntelliJ/Eclipse or any other IDE
 5. open edit configurations for musicRecommendationServer.java